embreate/wittle-website/_stories/wittle-the-party-by-Erin.markdown

 <img src="{{site.baseurl}}/uploads/the-party/the-party-story-08-800x800.jpg">
 <img src="{{site.baseurl}}/uploads/the-party/the-party-story-01-800x800.jpg">

 ## The Game
-A fun house party triggers a panic attack in Erin who can’t stop crying.
-Players help Erin climb out of a giant beer bottle and dodge her falling tears so she doesn’t drown.
+A fun house party triggers a panic attack in Erin that brings an onslaught of tears.
+Players help Erin leap above the rising waters to safety though only to find Erin in new social situations she wants to avoid.
+It’s up to you to help Erin get through a terrifying night of new experiences.

+COMING SOON - FALL 2019

 <img src="{{site.baseurl}}/uploads/the-party/the-party-game-800x800.jpg">
 <img src="{{site.baseurl}}/uploads/the-party/the-party-story-03-800x800.jpg">